Sample-Based Krylov Quantum Diagonalization for the Schwinger Model on Trapped-Ion and Superconducting Quantum Processors: Results using arbitrary State Initialization

 \subsection{Trapped-Ion Quantum Processor}

 As the first step in testing the SKQD algorithm for the Schwinger model, we implement it on a trapped-ion quantum processor~\cite{kaufmann2017scalable}.
-Experimental details are provided in \Cref{sec:QC}.
+Experimental details are provided in Appendix~\ref{sec:QC}.
 The quantum circuit is initialized in the zero-charge state \(\ket{\psi_0}\equiv\ket{q_3 q_2 q_1 q_0} = \ket{0011}\).
-To select an appropriate time step \(dt\), we scanned a range of values and chose \(dt = 0.77\).
-The evolution is carried out using a single Trotter step, and measurements are performed with \(N_\text{shots} = 400\) shots.
-The total runtime of our software, from submitting the circuit to retrieving the measured bitstrings, was \SI{24}{\minute}\,\SI{45}{\second}.
+To select an appropriate time step \(dt\), we empirically chose \(dt = 0.77\).
+Other choices of $dt$ are possible; however, if $dt$ is chosen too small, successive steps yield nearly identical samples and the Krylov space grows only slowly.
+Conversely, if $dt$ is too large, Trotter errors accumulate and many sampled states become irrelevant, which degrades convergence.
+The evolution is carried out using a single Trotter step, and measurements are performed with \(n_\text{shots} = 400\) shots.
 The four-qubit quantum circuit is illustrated in \Cref{fig:ExampleCircuit}.